ni/nimble/packages/nimble-components/src/table/specs/table-row-selection.md

 In the case where grouping is enabled, it is possible that a grouping row can be visualized as selected because all of its child rows are selected.
 It is important to note that because the grouping row does not have a record associated with it, it will never be returned as part of the `selectedRecordIds` array in the event detail.
 Instead, each of its selected child rows will have their record ID included in the `selectedRecordIds` array.

-In addition to having a `selection-change` event, the table will also have a getter called `selectedRecordIds` of type `string[]`.
+The table will have a property called `selectedRecordIds` of type `string[]`.
+It will be implemented with a getter and setter.
 The getter will convert TanStack's selection state, which is a map of row IDs to boolean, to a string array of the IDs in the map with a value of `true`.

-The table will not have a way to programmatically set the selection.
-This functionality can be added in the future if desired, but there is currently not a requirement for it.
+The setter will update TanStack's selection state to be the record IDs provided to the setter.
+Any record IDs that do not exist will be removed from the selection prior to updating TanStack's state.
+Setting the `selectedRecordIds` to an empty array will clear the selection.

 The table will only support selection when it has an `id-field-name` configured on it.
 This is for a few reasons: